seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   price beside any of them.
 A coin whose trend survives to within a hundredth of the threshold and a coin whose trend is entirely in today's candle were refused by the same sentence and reported identically.
+- **The chase refusal lifts at the RETEST of the broken extreme, and that price is computed, not chosen.** In `БЫЧИЙ` or `МЕДВЕЖИЙ` item 4 measures the anchor on the structural row, and an anchor is EXTENDED on a window when it lies BEYOND that window's own extreme on its side — above `max30` or `max_price` for a long, below `min30` or `min_price` for a short.
+A chase is extended on BOTH, so for a long it is an anchor above the row's 90-day high (`max_price` is never below `max30`), and the chase lifts at exactly that high: the level the move broke, which is where a breakout is retested and where this file has always said a trend is entered. **The retest zone is cut exactly as the cool-off zone is, with the broken extreme standing in for `P_z`** — `L × (1 ∓ ENTRY_CHASE_SD × sigmaDay(vol))` for its anchor, `L` = `max_price` for a long and `min_price` for a short — so the whole zone sits at or inside the broken level and no fill in it is a chase. **Every gate is re-run at that anchor, the coin's own regime first**, under the rule above: where the trend floor lies beyond the retest — the trend would end before the level is retested — the two conditions are incompatible and the coin has no entry at any price;
+  otherwise the anchor is `max(retest anchor, P_trend)` for a long, `min(…)` for a short, and the row stands or falls on the unchanged gates, its section set by the reachability test exactly as every other own-trend row's is. **No constant, input or threshold is new:** the extremes are the structural row's, the band is production's, and «beyond the extreme» is the one definition of «extended» that needs no number — a band such as §3B's `pos` 0.65 would import a figure §3B itself declares uncalibrated into a publication gate (map inv.
+47, 49). **Measured 21.09:** seven coins — ETH, SOL, BNB, TAO, AAVE, FET, HBAR — were refused as chases with their anchors at a 90-day `pos` of 1.01 to 1.06, above the range on both windows, and each was printed beside the anchor that FAILED, which is the one price on the chart at which the file had just said not to buy. **No claim of edge rides on the retest either:** which of the two entries — the pullback or the retest — earns more over the holding window is an archive question, measured through `bench/backtest_bench.py` on the three-year archive before either is credited with one (map inv.
+32), and until then the retest is here because it is the entry this file already declared and because a price at which the coin would be bought beats a name without one.
 - **The pair gates nothing, and it is printed because the ratio hides what it measures.**
   R:R is two distances; it says nothing about whether either is reachable inside the window the Boss holds for, and §7 item 6 has asked «target reachable inside the holding window»